DavidHGillen/Satisfactory-AB_FluidExtras/README.md

 # Setup
 If you want to play the mod, install it via SMM.

-If you want to do development work with this content first checkout the structure:
+If you want to do development work with this content first understand the structure:
 * `/_promo/`
   * Promotional pictures and references for remote linking
 * `/.gitignore/`
   * This will list important files that must exist but can easily be regenerated
 * `/PluginFolder/`
-  * The mod folder that should be added to your dev build as the /Plugins/<modref> folder
+  * The content folder that should be added to your dev build as the /mods/modref folder
-  * I recommend symlinks to the folders inside here rather than copying0
+  * I recommend a [symlink](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) to this folder rather than any other approach
 * `/<other>/`
-  * Folder for a major piece of content and its related dev files
+  * Folder for major pieces of content's sources and any related resource files

 I use the following software:

 * GIT-LFS
 * Blender
-* Affinity Designer 2
+* Affinity Designer
 * Substance Painter

 Given how important files are ignored you'll need to re-export fbxs from blender and tgas from substance/affinity as you change the sources, but the uassets in the content folders should already be cached and work fine.